 I say more or less, because…when we arrived, pleasantly unimpeded by traffic, at the Rockefeller Center parking lot at 5:45 am and threw open the trunk of the car, she realized she left her camera bag back in the cabin.
 There was no question of going back for it…we had a premium eclipse day parking space.
-Greg and I each had 2 complete camera set-ups, 2 tripods, miniature folding chairs, water bottles, so we were fully laden.
+Greg and I each had 2 complete camera set-ups, 2 tripods, miniature folding chairs and water bottles, so we were fully laden.
 Steve had decided following my plan would lead to us missing our plane, and was concerned his sprained ankle, although rapidly improving, might slow down the speedy hike necessary after the eclipse.
 He had come up with his own plan, to shoot at Jackson Hole Airport.

-I’m happy to say that after all of that planning (the most I have ever devoted to a single shoot) paid off.
+I’m happy to say that all of that planning (the most I have ever devoted to a single shoot) paid off.
 Doing the trip ourselves also proved to be surprisingly cost-effective ($6357 for 2 people, plus airfare), at least compared with the almost-double-that commercial trips with Joseph Van Os Photo Safaries, which were booked solid with long waiting lists we when looked into it in January.
 I’ve written up a complete account of eclipse day for Photo Focus , which can be accessed here: